neuralmagic/sparseml/docs/source/quicktour.md

 ## Quick Tour

-To enable flexibility, ease of use, and repeatability, optimizing a model is generally done using a recipe file.
+To enable flexibility, ease of use, and repeatability, sparsifying a model is generally done using a recipe.
-The files encode the instructions needed for modifying the model and/or training process as a list of modifiers.
+The recipes encode the instructions needed for modifying the model and/or training process as a list of modifiers.
 Example modifiers can be anything from setting the learning rate for the optimizer to gradual magnitude pruning.
 The files are written in [YAML](https://yaml.org/) and stored in YAML or [markdown](https://www.markdownguide.org/) files using [YAML front matter](https://assemble.io/docs/YAML-front-matter.html).
-The rest of the SparseML system is coded to parse the recipe files into a native format for the desired framework and apply the modifications to the model and training pipeline.
+The rest of the SparseML system is coded to parse the recipes into a native format for the desired framework and apply the modifications to the model and training pipeline.

 A sample recipe for pruning a model generally looks like the following: